2023-2024 Self-Study for the Middle States Commission on Higher Education

 Standard V Working Group

-This Working Group’s focus is Educational Effectiveness Assessment of student learning and achievement demonstrates that the institution’s students have accomplished educational goals consistent with their program of study, degree level, institutional mission, and appropriate expectations for higher education institutions.
+This Working Group’s focus is how the assessment of student learning and achievement demonstrates that the institution’s students have accomplished educational goals consistent with their program of study, degree level, institutional mission, and appropriate expectations for higher education institutions.

 Member: Paul Long, Professor, English; Curriculum & Instruction Committee Chair